 Having spent at least a year learning the ins and outs of the business, and having received on average £10,000 worth of training (dependant on government funding available), you will have developed a capable individual ready to work, so why let another company benefit from your investment?

-The easiest way to begin developing an Apprenticeship scheme is contact us, we can help to put you in touch with the most appropriate learning provider, and who will be on hand to advise on the process to make things as simple as possible for you.
+The easiest way to get started offering an apprenticeship is to through the Skills for Growth SME support service (opens in a new window).
+They can support you through the whole process, put you in touch with the most appropriate learning provider, and be on hand to advise on the process to make things as simple as possible for you.

 All employers operating in the UK, with a pay bill over £3 million each year pay the Apprenticeship Levy which is 0.5% of their pay bill over £3m per annum.

-All levy payers have their own Apprenticeship levy account and are able to use their funds to invest solely in the training of their own apprentices.
+All levy payers have their own Apprenticeship levy account and are able to use their funds to pay for training of their own apprentices.

 They can also use their Levy funds to train apprentices in other organisations.

-If you would like to donate or receive levy funds, you can visit the levy matchmaker (opens in a new window).
+If you would like to donate or receive levy funds, you can visit the GM Apprenticeship Levy Matchmaking Service (opens in a new window).

-Apprenticeship Levy funds are managed using the (Digital) Apprenticeship Service.
+Apprenticeship Levy funds are managed using the Digital Apprenticeship Service (DAS).
 To find out more, you can either:

 • visit the knowledge hub (opens in a new window)